 The IMA’s contemporary art department was phenomenal.
 Freiman served as the Senior Curator and chair of the Department of Contemporary Art and was internationally renowned for her work at the IMA.
 She was chosen in 2010 to represent the US at the Venice Biennale, where she showed work by the Puerto Rican duo Allora & Calzadilla.
 Freiman, along with prior IMA Director Maxwell L. Anderson, led the IMA to house 100 Acres, the largest Art and Nature Park in the country dedicated to contemporary and non-permanent installation art.
 In addition to supporting Freiman’s work, Sarah Green brought in her own top-notch exhibitions from the likes of Andy Warhol and Ai Weiwei.
 Green also helped curate the Efroymson Family Entrance Pavilion, where she exhibited large-scale installations by artists like Spencer Finch and William Lamson.

-Green’s last day at the IMA will be this Friday, the 27th of September.
+Green’s last day at the IMA will be this Friday, September 27.
 After her departure, she will begin working for PBS as a curator and host of a new video series called The Art Assignment, which will premiere in 2014.
 Each episode will focus on an emerging to established contemporary artist from the US working through a single assignment, from start to finish.
 In an email announcing her departure Green said, “I am thrilled to work with the great people at PBS to build The Art Assignment, a project that I’m confident will bring new audiences to a wider understanding of what art is and what it can be.”

 Sarah Green will be working in collaboration with her husband, John Green, who is an author and part of the widely watched Vlogbrothers and Crash Course! series.
 Sarah Green said that together they hope the show will be a means for “legitimizing and celebrating the enormous creative output that the internet and social media has made possible.”